emma123cs/Satellite-Data/README.md

 We used Flask as a framework to create a simple website.
 The code of the Flask app can be found in the file _website.py_.

 (i)	The index.html file is the first HTML page that the user sees and is rendered by the app route (“/”) that is called instantly by running the code.
-We used the simple HTML layout from John Sobanski which is linked in the sources down below.
-By starting the code also, the function for the Polygon-Map is called.
+We used the simple HTML layout from John Sobanski, which is linked in the sources down below.
+By starting the code also, the function _polymap()_ for the Polygon-Map is called.

 (ii) The user has two options on what to do next.
-A) they can check out the data-analysis for a specific MMSI number or B) they can learn about maritime traffic in general.
+A) they can check out the data analysis for a specific MMSI number, or B) they can learn about maritime traffic in general.

 ---------
 [![Whats-App-Image-2021-05-26-at-15-46-23-copy.jpg](https://i.postimg.cc/D0nbQMN0/Whats-App-Image-2021-05-26-at-15-46-23-copy.jpg)](https://postimg.cc/N9CMBpBv)
 ##### _Two options for the user to choose from_
 ---------

 (iii) In our dataset, we included the coordinates of 12215 different MMSI.
-The user can enter one of these MMSI and get to app.route("/hello"), where they will find a menu with 6 options (five graphs and one map).
-By entering an MMSI number the functions for the different graphs and the folium map are called and create either PNG or, in the case of the map, an HTML file.
-By clicking on one of the options the associated app route renders an HTML which displays the earlier created PNG or map (v).
+The user can enter one of these MMSI and get to _app.route("/hello")_, where they will find a menu with 6 options (five graphs and one map).
+By entering an MMSI number, the functions for the different graphs and the folium map are called and create either PNG or an HTML file in the case of the map.
+By clicking on one option, the associated app route renders an HTML that displays the earlier created PNG or map (v).

 (iv) However, if the MMSI is not in our database, the site will display the error Message “That number is not in our database”.
-The form is created with the use of WTForms in the forms.py file.
+The form is created with the use of WTForms in the forms.py file and allows only for Integers to be typed into the field.
+The user will be reminded of that restriction with another error message.

 ---------
 [![Whats-App-Image-2021-05-26-at-15-47-22.jpg](https://i.postimg.cc/vHfgcMSy/Whats-App-Image-2021-05-26-at-15-47-22.jpg)](https://postimg.cc/Tp2Ys86N)